jstetich/DEP_Nutrients_sum/README.md

 Bay, Maine

 # Introduction
-Maine's Department ogf Environmental Protection has been collecting data on water quality in Casco Bay for many years.
+Maine's Department of Environmental Protection has been collecting data on water quality in Casco Bay for many years.
 Much of the agency's interest focuses on nutrients and related water quality issues because of the direct connection between nutrient levels and wastewater treatment discharges, and thus